manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     console.log(duplicateNumber(true));

 and JavaScript won't bat an eye.
-To add injury to insult, the second function call, `duplicateNumber(true)`, will even return a numeric result - multiplying the boolean value `true` with the number value `2` results in the number value `2`, because why not?
+To add insult to injury, the second function call, `duplicateNumber(true)`, will even return a numeric result - multiplying the boolean value `true` with the number value `2` results in the number value `2`, because why not?

 Running into the kind of bugs resulting from this kind of negligence in a production application with thousands of users isn't exactly fun.